voikovi/Software_Manual_WBC_Differential_Counter/README.md

-# Program for manually counting blood cells with microscope
+# Software - Manual WBC Differential Counter (Software program for manually counting blood cells with microscope)

 How to use the program:
 Program for counting blood cells with microscope.